 How to make the gravy:

-Next add the palak puree along with the spice powders and bring to boil.
+Next, add the palak puree along with the spice powders and bring them to boil.
 Add water as required and simmer.

 Fry the paneer cubes in butter and add along with the butter to the simmering gravy.